gered/chocolate-doom-wii/README.md

 Lastly you'll need my fork of [SDL-Wii](https://github.com/gered/sdl-wii) which for right now you will need to compile and install manually (`make && make install`).

-Now a `chocolate-doom-wii.dol` can be build via `make -f Makefile.doom`.
+Now a `chocolate-doom-wii.dol` can be built via `make -f Makefile.doom`.